NXSam/NXSam/README.md

 ## Recent Blog Posts
 <!-- BLOG-POST-LIST:START -->
 This should load some blog posts.
 If nothing shows, then something probably broke.
-Check beck later.
+Check back later.
 <!-- BLOG-POST-LIST:END -->
 <br />